 When a tenant vacates a rental unit based on having signed an Agreement to Terminate, they do not have the right of first refusal.

 I have accepted a Purchase Offer from a buyer, and have given my tenants a 60 days’ notice.
 They have the option to stay with the new landlord but they would rather move out.
 Have I done my due diligence or am I missing anything?

 When a rental property is sold and there is a lease in place, the landlord cannot give notice to terminate the tenancy.
 The new owner would have to honour the existing lease.
 However, if your tenants are willing to move out earlier, ask them to sign a Form N11 which is a mutual agreement between the landlord and the tenant to terminate the tenancy.
 This form can be obtained from the Landlord and Tenant Board’s website at https://tribunalsontario.ca/ltb/forms

 We rent three rooms and the tenants share the kitchen and bathroom- who is responsible for cleaning the shared areas?
 No one cleans, can I require a cleaning service be used?

 My tenant wants a wheelchair ramp to be installed at her unit.
 She is presently in a rehab facility and comes home on the weekends.
-In addition, I put the house of for sale because it has become a financial burden.
+In addition, I put the house up for sale because it has become a financial burden.
 Do I have to build the ramp?

 As you can see from the information you have read in the Human Rights Guide, landlords do have a duty to accommodate tenants with special needs unless to do so would cause undue hardship.
 The Human Rights Code takes precedence over other legislation.
 Therefore, even if the City is telling you that you’re not required to build the ramp you will still have to follow the Code requirements.

 I had a tenant in arrears and I filed with the Landlord and Tenant Board and obtained an order for eviction.
 The tenant has left the unit, belongings are in the shed.
 Can I keep those or throw them out?